-The John Schofield Trust is a small charity made up of a board of trustees, advisers and two members of staff.
+The John Schofield Trust is a small charity made up of a board of trustees, advisers and staff.

-Howard is the Fellowship Manager of the John Schofield Trust, as of November 2021.
+Howard is the Director of the John Schofield Trust.
 He has previously worked in higher education, where for ten years he oversaw campaigns and projects focused on empowering young people to be powerful advocates.
 He was a senior manager at Goldsmiths, University of London, where he was responsible for management of the membership-facing teams in the Students’ Union, notably including projects focused on underrepresented students.

 He has been both a mentor and mentee throughout his career, and has witnessed the transformative effect it can have on individual development.
 This along with the compelling mission of the John Schofield Trust attracted him to join at a time of great momentum for the organisation.